 - The 3 essential ingredients of a referral marketing system

-- 2. Create great experiences for subscribers, prospects, and customers.
+- 2. Don’t just use incentives but create great experiences for subscribers, prospects, and your customer base.

 - 3. Ask people to make referrals—and treat rejection as part of the game.

-- 4. Phrase it as a request for help.
+- 4. Phrase your offer as a request for help.

 - 5. Personalize your interactions and get connected with people you don’t know.